-Here's another concise summary: In the fewest possible words, I’ll try to describe spiritual epistemology as Steiner and his followers came to understand it.
+Here's another concise summary; in the fewest possible words, I’ll try to describe spiritual epistemology as Steiner and his followers came to understand it.
 At the core of oneself is a pure, authentic Self, an "I".
 When the "I" thinks about its own thoughts in a disciplined manner, the difference between subject and object vanishes and a higher, transcendent consciousness becomes possible.
 Bear in mind that true thoughts do not come from the brain but from the spirit realm.
 The "I" is a denizen of that realm and thus receives its true cognition from on high.
 The resulting consciousness consists of inherently authentic Truth.
 The labors of "materialistic" thinking (rational argumentation, etc.) become unnecessary because direct access to Truth has been attained.

 Certain problems obviously arise from this set of ideas.
 Consciousness focusing upon itself may not be a transcendence of subjectivity but the intensification of subjectivity.
 According to Steiner, truly knowing and truly feeling are the same: We must develop "the power of spiritual cognition, spiritual perception, spiritual feeling."

 “The cosmic ether, which is common to all, carries within it the thoughts; there they are within it, those living thoughts of which I have repeatedly spoken in our anthroposophical lectures, telling you how the human being participates in them in pre-earthly life before he comes down to Earth.
 There, in the cosmic ether, are contained all the living thoughts there are; and never are they received from the cosmic ether during the life between birth and death.
 No; the whole store of living thought that man holds within him, he receives at the moment when he comes down from the spiritual world — when, that is, he leaves his own living element, his own element of living thought, and descends and forms his ether body [an incorporeal body that shapes the physical body].
 Within this ether body, within that which is the building and organising force in man, are the living thoughts; there they are, there they still are.”

 Thus, correct intuition is the apprehension of divinity and its gifts, living within us.
 We don't really need to think: All we have to do is commune with ourselves, finding the prepackaged "living thoughts" that we carry inside.

 Notice how Steiner's seemingly straightforward philosophical argument about the sources of knowledge balloons into an occult theology.
-In order for the thesis of PHILOSOPHY OF FREEDOM to be correct in the way Anthroposophy needs it to be correct, a vast body of occult belief becomes necessary, and Steiner provides it in his approximately umpteen-quadzillion occult lectures.
+In order for the thesis of PHILOSOPHY OF FREEDOM to be correct in the way Anthroposophy needs it to be correct, a vast body of occult belief becomes necessary, and Steiner provides this in thousands of occult lectures.
 Of course, according to Steiner, his doctrines are not beliefs but living thoughts, Truths.
 But they are "true" only because he defines them as true; they emerge from a form of consciousness that depends on them for its existence.
-It’s a closed loop, one that cannot be examined by any outside observer.
+This is a closed loop, one that cannot be examined by any outside observer.
 A living thought is any idea that is correctly revealed by intuition, and intuition is defined as the power to reveal living thoughts, which by definition are true.
 How do we test this?
 We "know" we are correctly using our intuition when the ideas it yields ring our bell — we get a “spiritual feeling” that is the same as “spiritual perception.”

 No one else can hear the bell, unfortunately, but that's how it goes.
-In other words, a clairvoyant may absolutely know in his/her heart that s/he is correct about something, but no one else can know — there is no way for an outsider observer to test a clairvoyant’s inwardly revealed “living thought.”
+In other words, a self-affirmed "clairvoyant" may absolutely know in his/her heart that s/he is correct about something, but no one else can know — there is no way for an outsider observer to test a clairvoyant’s inwardly revealed “living thought.”
 And that’s okay, Steiner said.
 Testing and proving things, he explained, is beside the point.

 Steiner had to specify what sort of clairvoyance is correct, since other "clairvoyants" said they "saw" things quite unlike what he "saw."
 So he laid down this stipulation.
 And what does it ultimately mean?
 “Exact clairvoyance" is clairvoyance that agrees with Steiner’s doctrines.
 By definition, all other forms of clairvoyance are, to one degree or another, incorrect.